rreiner-hqs/qoqo_iqm/README.md

 The qoqo_iqm/roqoqo-iqm packages provide backends for qoqo/roqoqo that allow the users to run quantum circuits on the IQM web API testbed.
 The testbed is  accessed via a web REST-API.
 To run circuits or QuantumPrograms with this backend you need a valid access token.
-The access token can be set via the environment variable `IQM_TOKENS_FILE` that contains the path to the `tokens.json` file.
+The access token can be set via the environment variable `IQM_TOKEN`.

 This repository contains two components: